kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ## Summary

-This document proposes a standard for declaring switch network topology in Kubernetes clusters, representing the hierarchy of nodes, switches, and interconnects.
+This document proposes a standard for declaring network topology in Kubernetes clusters, representing the hierarchy of nodes, switches, and interconnects.
 In this context, a `switch` can refer to a physical network device or a collection of such devices with close proximity and functionality.